chadsansing/adversary-space/gm-resources/planning/session-4.md

 - Systems engineered fields and hydroponic scaffolds.
 - Callow, welcoming youth with edgy haircuts, light, neutral coveralls, simple tools, well-made.

-Combat to defeat; Intrigue to convince.
+Combat to defeat; then Intrigue to convince.

 - Punk youth who become machine learning warriors (mlw).
 - An unraveling of arms and tendrils from the core.
 - Farming tools become neon-laser-tinged chains, bats, blades.
 - Rusted metal torsos, limbs, and oblong, antennaed heads under leathers heavy with pins, patches, nails, and bullets.

 There are 6 punk mlws.
-They each do 4-to-1 with imprpvised weapons.
+They each do 4-to-1 with improvised weapons.

+Once the punks are defeated, the leader will surrender and begin to listen.
+They must be convinced that:

+- This place isn't real.
+- In reality, they are a leader who holds the key to save their planet.
+- It's better to fight for Adversary space than rule in this dimension.

-If the leader agrees to go with the PCs, they all cross back into the iterrogation chamber together, shock and overcome the guards, and have a few minutes to decide what to do next.
+If the leader agrees to go with the PCs, they all cross back into the interrogation chamber together, shock and overcome the guards, and have a few minutes to decide what to do next.

-### Scene 4
+### Scene 2

 PCs choose.